nnehome/nnehome.github.io/_sources/home/home.rst.txt

    * - Suitable Applications
      - Less Suitable Applications
    * - A large number of simulations are needed to evaluate likelihood/moments.
 The SMLE/SMM objective is difficult to optimize.
 There lacks clear guidance on moment choice.
 Formulas of standard errors are not yet established.
      - Closed-form expressions are available for likelihood/moments.
-The main estimation burden comes from other than the simulations to evaluate likelihood/moments.
+The main estimation burden comes from sources other than the simulations to evaluate likelihood/moments.
    * - **Examples**: discrete choices with rich unobserved heterogeneity, sequential search, choices on networks.
      - **Examples**: dynamic choice or games where the main burden is solving policy functions.